kushaldas/pym/docs/classes.rst

     u = User("kdas", 1000, 1000, "/home/kdas", True)

-When we try to access any attribute of the object `u`, we can see the following.
+When we try to access any attribute of the object `u`, we can see the following:

 ::